xian-ran/prestackPro-Manual/algorithm_documentation/interpretation-processing/wavelet-extraction-and-editing.md

 A statistical wavelet is extracted from the seismic data without using well logs.

 The user controls the window within which the wavelet is extracted.
 By default, the lateral extent \(from the well\) is 5 inlines/crosslines.
 This can be extended.
+The angle range to used for the extraction can be limited to a subset of the data range.
 The vertical window can be a fixed time window \(e.g. 1 to 2s\), the full trace or a window around a horizon.
 Low frequency roll-off tapering options are available.

 Now **Apply **the wavelets to the main Well Tie window synthetic.